-Decorative pictorial map of Yosemite Valley drawn by artist Jo Mora in 1931 and later re-issued in 1941.
+Decorative vintage pictorial map of Yosemite Valley drawn by artist Jo Mora in 1931 and later re-issued in 1941 and 1949.

 His series of illustrations of various parts of California (Carmel, Monterey, San Diego, Yosemite, California, etc.) are highly collected.